The Best Bread in the World Has Only 2 Ingredients

 Since a friend had dropped off some Haagen-Dazs as a “thank you” for dog-sitting her pup, that’s what I used.
 It was frozen solid, so I microwaved it to soften the ice cream.
 After measuring out a cup and mixing in 3/4 cup of self-rising flour and a spoonful of sugar, I had a thick and heavy batter.
 I poured everything into a loaf pan and baked at 350°F for 25 minutes.

 The result: a super moist, coffee cake–like loaf.
 It wasn’t quite as sweet as I’d hoped, but I figured that was more about the ice cream flavor than anything else.
 For my next ice cream bread attempt, I decided not to use any added sugar at all to be more true to the notion of using precisely two ingredients.
 And guess what?
 I couldn’t tell the difference!
 Neither could my teenage son or his three friends, who gobbled up both—without any toppings at all—over the course of a single day.
+Clearly, it was a crowdpleaser.
+Try this bread recipe that receives over 50,000 views per day next.

 Then I used Cherry Garcia…